The Hunger Games: Mockingjay – Part 2: Prequel

 On June 17, 2019, Joe Drake, Chairman of the Lionsgate Motion Picture Group, announced in an interview that the company is communicating and working closely with Suzanne Collins with regards to an adaptation of her prequel Hunger Games novel, The Ballad of Songbirds and Snakes, which was released on May 19, 2020.
 He stated:

 In April 2020, Collins and Lionsgate confirmed plans were underway for the movie's development.
-Francis Lawrence was confirmed to return as director following his success with The Hunger Games trilogy.
-The scriptwriter will be Michael Arndt, with Nina Jacobson and author Suzanne Collins as producers.
-It is scheduled to be released on November 17, 2023.
-Tom Blyth portrays a younger Coriolanus Snow while Rachel Zegler, Hunter Schafer, Jason Schwartzman, Peter Dinklage, Viola Davis, Burn Gorman, and Fionnula Flanagan have been cast as Lucy Gray Baird, Tigris Snow, Lucretius "Lucky" Flickerman, Casca Highbottom, Dr. Volumnia Gaul, Commander Hoff, and Grandma'am, respectively.
+Francis Lawrence returned as director following his success with the last three The Hunger Games films.
+Michael Arndt and Michael Lesslie wrote the script, with Nina Jacobson, Lawrence and Brad Smipson serving as producers.
+The film was released on November 17, 2023.
+Tom Blyth portrays a younger Coriolanus Snow while Rachel Zegler, Hunter Schafer, Jason Schwartzman, Peter Dinklage, Viola Davis, Burn Gorman, and Fionnula Flanagan were cast as Lucy Gray Baird, Tigris Snow, Lucretius "Lucky" Flickerman, Casca Highbottom, Dr. Volumnia Gaul, Commander Hoff, and Grandma'am, respectively.